By Guest Blogger Misty Nichols, author of Back Porch Bliss

 Kind is the new cool.
 It’s so much more fun to be kind than it is to be nasty.
 Pay attention to how you feel when you are kind or when someone is kind to you.
 That said, don’t be afraid to walk away from someone who isn’t kind to you.

 Perfect is a monster.
 If you strive for perfection you will spend much of your life disappointed.
 When I get stuck, I ask myself, “will it matter in ten years?”
 I actually learned that one from my wise brother (thanks bro!).
-Laugh at yourself when things aren’t perfect.
+Likewise, laugh at yourself when things aren’t perfect.
 Some of life’s great lessons are learned from failure and imperfection.
 Forgive yourself when you make a mistake and get back on your horse.

 Stay forever young.
 The image of my son riding his new bike through the living room comes to mind with this one.
 Ride that new bike through the living room.
 Swim in the sea.
 Watch the sun rise and set.
 Dance in the kitchen.
 Surround yourself with kind people who love you.
 Laugh until your stomach hurts.